Some Student Aid Limited to First Bachelor’s Degree

-- Teacher Education Assistance for college and Higher Education Grant (TEACH Grant)
+- Teacher Education Assistance and Higher Education Grant (TEACH Grant)

 The Federal Pell Grant, for example, is available only to pay for a student’s first bachelor’s degree.
 As soon as a student has received a bachelor’s degree, the student is no longer eligible for further Federal Pell Grants.
 However, if a student has received one or more certificates and/or associate’s degrees, but has not yet received a bachelor’s degree, they can continue receiving the Federal Pell Grant.

-Students who already have a bachelor’s degree may still be eligible for some forms of financial aid, such as
+Students who already have a bachelor’s degree may still be eligible for some forms of financial aid:

 - Federal education loans, such as the Federal Stafford loan and Federal PLUS loan, subject to remaining annual and aggregate loan limits